bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ```

 ### Fetch order details
-Below code fetches information about the specified order.
+The code below fetches information about the specified order.
+Replace your main function with the following snippet.
+You will need to enter the resource group name and job name in the code.

   ```
   static void Main(string[] args)